sure17/GenTTP/README.md

 ## Appendix

-This PDF document contains supplementary materials that expand on key details from the paper, including:
+avc.pdf contains supplementary materials that expand on key details from the paper, including:

 ### 1. Tables with Detailed Information
 - **Table 1**: Describes the context of deceptive and execution attack vectors (AVCs) used in the malware analysis.